 As well as supporting current year 11 students to ensure a robust transition, this role will link with Nottingham College and other providers, and will meet with any ex-students who are NEET to support them back into education, work and training.
 The role aims to ensure communications happens ahead of any problems arising, rather than trying to resolve an issue once it has occurred.

 The Head of Sixth will connect with ex-students termly to track their progress and collect robust data on destinations, as well as giving holistic support where required.
 Added capacity will also enable the coordination of work experience projects and skills-based learning outside of the academy to empower and up-skill students prior to leaving the academy.

-A longer-term aim is for SSA to find alternative accommodation from which to develop and grow a funded sixth form.
-This would enable the role to be sustained going forward.
+A longer-term aim is for SSA to develop and deliver a funded sixth form.
+This would enable the role to be sustained beyond the 2-year pilot.